joelsleeba/blog-hugo/content/posts/Outdated Softwares, Code Repositories and SSH Keys/index.md

 But what is the best thing to do when you are too lazy to carry around your laptop and want to work on public computers without compromising your security?
 I wanted a good and secure workflow which I could easily setup in any of the Linux machines in the campus.

-Being the internet security nerd I am, I didn't want to login to my GitHub account from a computer I don't trust.
+I didn't want to login to my GitHub account from a computer I don't trust.
 Can't afford to mess with my online accounts.
 So I wanted a workaround.
 What option must I choose than the good old [SSH](https://en.wikipedia.org/wiki/Secure_Shell "An encrypted protocol which provides shell access to remote systems")?
 I could easily SSH into GitHub and update my repositories.

 So I started trying out various techniques from the BSB computer lab at IISER Thiruvananthapuram.
 This is a summary of what I did in the last 3, 4 days trying to figure out how to access and update my GitHub repositories from the computers in my campus.